AGihandeSilva/mandel-thread-typer/README.md

 * Document/make more visible some UI features (resize, region select, + and - keys)

+* Bug fixing - some occasional problems occur
+     + e.g. sometimes the renderer shows blank output rather than the computed results, usually when traversing the render history (buffering scheme bug?)

 * Separate the compute engine and GUI code for software testing and better reusability

 * Code tidy (alas, always true)

+* make the new render parameters window editable so that render region coordinates can be manually entered

-* Better handling of the GUI zoom/region select for very small regions (currently precision is being lost in some cases)
+* ~~Better handling of the GUI zoom/region select for very small regions (currently precision is being lost in some cases)~~
+     + this should work much better than before, as float128 + string representations (when available) are now used for the region coordinates

 * Try some algorithmic improvements:
      + More intelligent sharing of tasks between threads?